Obidos – Nazaré - Ericeira - Batalha - Alcobaça – Mafra - Lisbon day trips

 Click here for an image tour and guide to the Mosteiro da Batalha

 Batalha is a peaceful little town, but it was the setting for Portugal’s most important battle, the Batalha de Aljubarrota (1385).
-This battle secured Portuguese independence from Castilian, and in honour King João I constructed the Mosteiro da Batalha, which today this is the finest monastery in Portugal.
+This battle secured Portuguese independence from Castile, and to honour it, King João I constructed the Mosteiro da Batalha, which today is the finest monastery in Portugal.

 Highlights of Batalha